PeterPlucinski/peterplucinski.github.io/_posts/2018-02-03-setting-up-jwt-authentication-with-laravel-and-vue-part-1.md

 });
 ```

 That's all for part 1.
-In [part 2](http://blog.peterplucinski.com/setting-up-jwt-authentication-with-laravel-and-vue-part-2/) we'll explore how to setup the Vue JS app which will consume the API and allow as to authenticate using JSON Web Tokens.
+In [part 2](http://blog.peterplucinski.com/setting-up-jwt-authentication-with-laravel-and-vue-part-2/) we'll explore how to setup the Vue JS app which will consume the API and allow us to authenticate using JSON Web Tokens.